MojiFO/CIS-Controls/README.md

 Getting Started.

 Step 1.
-Communicate Your Intentions To Implement A Cyber Security Program & Seek Approval
+With the right stakeholders, ensure that you clearly Communicate your Your Intentions To Implement A Cyber Security Program and work with them to get the necessary approvals at every stage

 Step 2.
-Create A Strategy Using The Cyber Security Strategy Template
+Create  a clear strategy using cyber security strategy templates

 Step 3.
 Use The CIS Controls Initial Assessment Tool To Determine Your Current State.
 	- Use The CIS-CAT Tool Lite To Run Against Your Windows 10 Systems To See What Controls Have Been Implemented.

 Step 4.
-Create A Roadmap And Project Plan Using The Cyber Security Roadmap & Project Plan To Get To Your Desired State
+Create A  Clear Roadmap And Project Plan Using The Cyber Security Roadmap & Project Plan To Get To Your Desired State
 	- The Goal Is To Implement All IG1 Basic, Foundational & Organisational Controls In A Defined Period Of Time

 Step 5.
-Update The Strategy Document With The Details From The Roadmap
+Perform A Risk Assessment On All Business Critical Systems Using The Security Risk Management Plan & Security Risk Register

 Step 6.
-Perform A Risk Assessment On All Business Critical Systems Using The Security Risk Management Plan & Security Risk Register

-Step 7.
-Develop User Awareness Strategy Using The User Awareness Strategy Template (Coming Soon!)

-Step 8.
 Communicate Strategy & Plan With Management & Seek Feedback
 	- Update Documents With Feedback From Management

-Step 9.
-Seek Approval For The Implementation Of The Security Program (Essentially, The Strategy & Roadmap As Well As The Security Awareness Strategy)

-Step 10.
+Step 7.
-Develop All Necessary Policies To Help Achieve IG1 Controls
+Develop All Necessary Policies
-	- You Can Use The Following Templates To Help You Achieve IG1 For CIS Basic Controls
+	- You Can Use The Following Templates
 		- Acceptable Use Policy
 		- IT Asset Management Policy
 		- Vulnerability & Patch Management Policy